Fraxinus excelsior (European ash)

 One of Europe's largest native deciduous trees, European ash provides tough, elastic timber that is widely used for furniture and also used to make tennis racquets and cricket stumps.

-European ash (Fraxinus excelsior) in the Burgwald, Hesse, Germany (Image: Licensed under the Creative Commons Attribution 2.5 Generic license).
+European ash (Fraxinus excelsior) in the Burgwald, Hesse, Germany (Photo: Willow, licensed under CC BY 2.5)

 Fraxinus excelsior L.